redhat-developer/topology-example/README.md

-## An example to render the topology view in OpenShift Developer Console
+## Examples for rendering the topology view in OpenShift Developer Console

-This example has one of more components
-- DB
-- WIT
+This repository has multiple directories representing applications.
+Each application has sub-directories representing components.

+Example, the components of `application-1` are `analytics` and `auth`.